MartinBINARD/MartinBinard_7_02122021/README.md

 # Change done

-* Add sequelize connection database with index.js.
+* Remove syntax errors in index.js.
-* Add table models.
-* Add .env.example as instruction variables.
+* Rewrite dotenv variable in dbConfig.js.

 # How to run this application